rahi-lab/YeaZ-GUI/readme.md

 The program will save segmentation masks in `.h5` files.
 You can either create a new file by specifying its name in the text box or if you already have an h5 file for a specific set of images, you can select it using `Open mask file`.
 Note that when using an existing `.h5` file, you also have to use the same images as you did at its creation.

+Depending on the size of your images, it might take up to one minute to load images.

 ### The Interface

 After clicking OK in the launcher, the main program will open.
 It consists of an image display of three images, the current image in the middle, the previous one to the left and the next image to the right.
 This display was chosen to easily be able to check whether the cell numbers and the segmentations are consistent throughout time.

-On the very bottom of the program, there is a status bar which displays the state of the program.
+On the very bottom of the program, there is a status bar that displays the state of the program.
 In addition, when hovering over a button, it gives detailed information about what the button does and how to use it.

-On the top left of the three images, there are multiple buttons that allow the user to use pan and zoom to navigate through the image.
-The home button to the very left allows to reset zoom and pan, while the arrows allow to go to the next and previous pan/zoom positions.
+On the top left of the three images, there are multiple buttons that allow the user to use the pan and zoom to navigate through the image.
+The home button to the very left allows you to reset zoom and pan, while the arrows allow you to go to the next and previous pan/zoom positions.

 On the bottom of the images, there are three rows of buttons.
 The first row of buttons allows the user to select the field of view, color channel, and time frame.
 Note that support for multiple fields of view and color channels is currently only available when opening .nd2 files.
 The second row contains tools to make edits to the mask, in order to correct the mistakes of the CNN.
 Moreover, it allows to show or hide the segmentation mask and the cell numbers.
 On the bottom right, the buttons allow to launch the CNN, to recalculate the tracking, and to extract the fluorescence or segmentation masks.